augustss/verse-semantics/Book/docs/12_modules.md

 ## Metaverse and Publishing

-### Publishing Modules

-When you publish a module to the Metaverse:

-1. The module path becomes globally accessible
-2. Public members become part of the module's API
-3. The module must maintain backward compatibility
+When you publish a module to the Metaverse, the module path becomes globally accessible, its public members become part of the module's API, and from that point the module must maintain backward compatibility.

-Example of publishing evolution:
+The following example of shows how evolution works:

 ```verse
 # Initial publication